speg/SublimeGReader/readme.md

 ![intro](images/intro.png)
 ##Installation
 ###Sublime Package Control
-If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control) you can simple install Sublime Reader by searching for `Google Reader` in the package listing.
+If you are using [Sublime Package Control](http://wbond.net/sublime_packages/package_control) you can simply install Sublime Reader by searching for `Google Reader` in the package listing.
 ###Manual Install
 Download Sublime Reader from [here](https://github.com/speg/SublimeGReader/archive/master.zip) and place the entire `SublimeGReader` directory into your `Packages` directory.
 ##Setting Up
 After you install Sublime Reader you will need to provide your Google Reader credentials for authentication.
-You can manually enter them in the `SublimeReader.sublime-settings` file (which you should copy to your `User` directory if you don't want it to be reset when the package is updated) or the plugin will prompt you the first time you try to use it.
+You can manually enter them in the `SublimeReader.sublime-settings` file (which you should copy to your `User` directory if you don't want it to be reset when the package is updated) or the plugin will prompt you the first time you try to use it:
 ![login](images/login.png)
 ##Using Sublime Reader
 By default, Sublime Reader will check for new articles everytime you save a file: